MEET THE TEAM.

 MEGAN MACPHEE

-Megan is a passionate environmentalist, with extensive knowledge of our natural world, and great admiration for our recreational one.
-She is creatively inspired by our landscapes which stems from over a decade of hands-on experience, ranging from work in parks, fisheries, birds of prey, forestry, geology and recreational tourism.
-She thrives on community engagement, relishing every opportunity to contribute positively to the places she holds dear.
+Megan is a passionate environmentalist and artist, with extensive knowledge and appreciation of our natural world.
+She is creatively inspired by our landscapes which stems from over a decade of hands-on experience, ranging from work in parks, fisheries, forestry, geology and recreation.
+She is passionate about community engagement and embraces every chance to make a positive impact in the places that matter most to her.
+Catch her in the library, her garden or at the local coffee shop when she's not behind the computer.

 Field Operations Manager